madroxdupe42/peacefulscience.org/content/articles/ross-objection.md

 The next year at a creationist conference, [in late 2021, Ross debated me directly on *The Genealogical Adam & Eve*.](https://www.youtube.com/watch?v=zCyjDbahdr0) In front of this audience, so very friendly to him, Ross could have raised his objection, responded to my rebuttal, and taken me to task on the science.
-If his objection was well-grounded, I am sure Ross would have done so.
+If his objection was well-grounded, I am sure Ross would have done so.[^2] He did not.

+[^2]: Ross states, after reviewing this article, that he did intend to raise this objection in the debate, but ran out of time.

+After the debate, Ross did privately discuss his objection with me, asking some follow up questions.[^1]
+I clarified what the genetic evidence showed, and I explained the rebuttal further to him.
+It was my understanding that this private discussion settled the matter entirely.
+In case there remained any doubt, I again invited Ross to write down and publish a response to my rebuttal.
 He did not.

+[^1]: Ross asked me to include a summary of this private conversation.

-Now two years later, while engaging a non-scientist in a debate, Ross raises the same objection again?
-He did not acknowledge or address my rebuttal either.
+Now two years after my rebuttal, while engaging a non-scientist in a debate, Ross raises the same objection again?
+Ross neither acknowledged nor addressed the substance of my rebuttal.
 This is not fair play.

 There is no reason to argue by proxy with the scholars who rely upon my work.
-*Peaceful Science* is still willing to publish an article from Ross, in which he may lay out in full detail his response to my rebuttal.
+*Peaceful Science* is still willing to publish an article in which Ross may lay out in full detail his response to my rebuttal.

 I am here.
+Come reason with me.

-If there is any substance to this objection, let Ross come reason with *me*.
+If there is any substance to this objection, let us see Ross's written response to my rebuttal.